ShellTux/VitalVue/docs/report.md

 ### Transaction / Potential concurrency conflicts

-- When making an appointment or a surgery, there is a scheduled date.
-It is necessary to check if there is an available slot to make a schedule.
-That verification goes beyond what is defined in the diagram and needs to fail if a slot is not available.
+- When creating an appointment or surgery, we need to verify that the doctor and the nurses assigned are available in the date and time of the appointment/surgery.
+For that we have to verify that there isn't an appointment/surgery with the same doctors and nurses already created in the same time block.
 - Once we add a surgery to a hospitalization, we must create a bill for the hospitalization if it has not been created yet or update the hospitalization bill, adding the cost of the surgery to the bill.